gpantera/Gosh/EditorialStyle.md

 ## Trello

-Trello is not have a field for deadline.
+Trello does not have a field for deadline.
 We are using the Due Date field instead.
 The deadline is the date the article goes live.
-The deadline to complete drafting an article is two days before the deadline.
+Your deadline to complete drafting an article is two days before the release deadline.

 1. List all articles on Trello first.
 2. Arrange cards in date order.